Three Tacoma officers charged in death of Manuel Ellis

 Attorney General Bob Ferguson, who took over the case from Pierce County, said Thursday he will charge Tacoma police officers Christopher Burbank and Matthew Collins with second-degree murder, and Timothy Rankine with first-degree manslaughter.

+“I’m in between, because it took all this time and the AG and the consulting team explained why those officers would be charged with the most felonies,” she said in a phone interview with The Seattle Times.

+“However I still feel like the other officers, because of their involvement and based on their training, that they knew better, that they could have been charged.”
+She’s hopeful that her brother’s case will inspire changes beyond Washington.

 Ferguson’s announcement bucked a historic trend in Washington state, where police officers almost never face criminal prosecution for deaths they cause on the job.

-Before the charges in Ellis’ death, just three law enforcement officers had been prosecuted in the past 40 years for killing someone while on duty.
+The number of officers charged in Ellis’ death equals the number of charges against law enforcement officers in the past 40 years for killing someone while on duty.
+Before Thursday, there had been three officers prosecuted, including an Auburn officer charged last year with murder and assault.

 Ellis died after being restrained by officers as he walked home from a convenience store with a late-night snack of raspberry-filled donuts.
 The Pierce County Medical Examiner ruled Ellis’ death a homicide, with oxygen deprivation caused by physical restraint as the primary cause, and methamphetamine intoxication and heart disease as contributing factors.